← Back to all destinations

 Portland, Oregon

-🗓 Best time to visit: May–October for drier hiking; April and November can still work with rain gear
+🗓 Best time to visit: May–October for drier hiking; spring/fall are workable with rain gear and backup plans

 Overview